Allegheny Technologies: 20th century mergers and acquisitions

 In 1993, the company acquired Jessop Steel.

+ATI Technologies born 1996

 In 1996, it merged with Teledyne to form Allegheny Technologies.
 The company then spun off several subsidiaries as independent public companies such as Teledyne Technologies and Water Pik Technologies in 1999, to concentrate on its core business of metal and alloy production.

 In 1998, the company acquired certain assets of Lukens Washington Steel when it was sold to Bethlehem Steel.

+In 1998 ATI bought Teledyne Wah Chang Albany, as well as Oregon Metallurgical Corporation (Oremet).
+Both companies had plants in the Albany, Oregon area, such as the ATI Specialty Alloys and Components (Wah Chang) zirconium operation in Millersburg, Oregon.
+The Oremet facility makes high-quality titanium for use in Boeing aircraft.

+In 2001 TWCA closed its titanium sponge manufacturing plant in Albany, Oregon; thereafter it would purchase the material on the open market as it continued to produce titanium ingot, slab, and mill products.

 In 2004, the company acquired J&L Specialty Steel.

 In 2005, the company sold its World Minerals subsidiary to French company Imerys.
+At the time, it racked up $3.5 billion in sales.

+In May 2008 the company invested $260 million in a new plant located in Monroe.

 In 2010, the company acquired Ladish for $778 million.

 Allegheny Technologies debuted its ATI 425 Titanium Alloy on June 14, 2010, at the land and air-land defense and security exhibition Eurosatory in Paris, France.

+In 2012 ATI announced a $325 million investment in a new plant located in Rowley UT.
+The plant was located adjacent to a US Magnesium plant, for easy interchange of by-products.
+The Rowley plant uses the Kroll process.

+As of August 2016, the firm employed roughly 1,500 people in its Albany region plants.